Last updated on March 15, 2026

 Most of your deck is artifacts and you obviously want them around forever.
 You’ve got the wonderful combination of Mycosynth Lattice to turn all your permanent into artifacts and Darksteel Forge makes all your permanents indestructible.
 The Forge is incredible for you on its own, but Lattice’s inclusion is the cherry on top when it comes to utility artifacts.

 You also have some fun ways to cheat out cards or get early value.
-Quicksilver Amulet lets you put creature cards out for four mana (remember this won’t trigger cast effects, but it will trigger ETBs).
-Rings of Brighthearth copies your activated abilities for two colorless, which works on all your mana rocks like Mana Crypt.
+Quicksilver Amulet lets you put creature cards out for 4 mana (remember this won’t trigger cast effects, but it will trigger ETBs).
+And you've got Blightsteel Colossus as the perfect creature to sneak in and suit up with a Lightning Greaves!
+Rings of Brighthearth copies your activated abilities for , which works on all your mana rocks like Mana Crypt.
 This can go infinite with Basalt Monolith.

 Planeswalkers